from £3 a month (based on income)

 Real Stories: Our Impact

-- Housing Disrepair Victory: We organized against a landlord who allowed severe damp & mould to make a flat unliveable.
+- Housing Disrepair Victory: We organised against a landlord who allowed severe damp & mould to make a flat unliveable.
 After weeks of collective pressure, the landlord surrendered the tenancy & tenants were moved to safe housing.

 - Weekly Food Distribution: Every week, we ensure essential food supplies reach individuals & families, no questions asked.